 The plans bore fruit in September of 2000 when Riverview Cellars officially opened.

 Today, Sam oversees the business as President and Michael acts as General Manager.
 You’ll still find Lina helping out in the shop front from time to time — her welcoming smile always encouraging strangers to return as friends.
-Connie, Maria and Angela are always happy to pitch in whenever they break away from their busy routines.
+Connie, Maria & husband Terry and Angela & husband Rob are always happy to pitch in whenever they break away from their busy routines.
 They’re often joined by Michael’s wife Sarah, continuing the family tradition of gracious hospitality.
 The family and the staff at Riverview Cellars are committed to providing warm, courteous service.
 Not just for guests, but to set an example for the seven grandchildren who sometimes pop in to say hello: Matthew, Michael, Christopher, Alex, Lucas, Leo and Sophia.

 Like wine, positivity flows.